 - Will your team create a single model or multiple segments? - · How will you divide up responsibilities? - What recycled materials could you use?
 How could you use them in creative ways? - What scale works best for your model?
 (Remember: a team may use up to four different scales in their model, but no more than that.
 Be sure you are consistent with the scale(s) you choose.) - · How are your different city zones visually distinctive? - Think about your city's infrastructure.
 Where are the energy production facilities?
 What does your city's transportation system look like?
-How does the climate change impact you are addressing influence your infrastructure choices? - What are some of the services in your city?
-How will you represent them in the model? - How will you represent your city's climate change adaptation into your model?
-How will you showcase your city's mitigation strategy? - What will the moving part do?
+How does your electric powered city influence your infrastructure choices? - What are some of the services in your city?
+How will you represent them in the model? - How will you represent your city's electric powered design into your model?
+How will you showcase your city's power source? - What will the moving part do?
 How is it related to an aspect of your city's design or function? - How will the moving part be powered? - What makes your city innovative and futuristic?
 How can you show your futuristic ideas are based on real science and engineering? - How can the engineering design process help you build your model?